 - 1. Students will adapt knowledge of positioning to routine and non-routine situations. - 2.
-Students will use critical thinking skills to analyze and optimize image quality. - Students will use critical thinking skills to provide ongoing patient care in routine and emergent patient situations.
+Students will use critical thinking skills to analyze and optimize image quality.

-Goal 2: Students possess the knowledge and skills of an entry level radiographer to perform competently.
+Goal 2: Students possess the knowledge and skills of an entry level radiographer to clinically perform radiographic exams competently while demonstrating patient care.

 - 1. Students will perform routine and non-routine exams. - 2.
 Students will pass the ARRT examination on first attempt. - 3.
-Students will demonstrate the knowledge of radiographic procedures. - 4.
-Students will demonstrate the knowledge of radiation protection. - 5.
+Students possess knowledge of procedures, radiation protection, and patient care. - 4.
 Students will demonstrate ethical values relative to quality patient care.